Kvaara/password_checker/README.md

 Example: Python3 main.py hello123 test123 password123

-The example above checks if the three passwords (hello123, test123 or password123) have been widely used.
+The example above checks if the three passwords (hello123, test123 and password123) have been widely used.

 You should AT LEAST get 0 results.
 Change your password immediately if the program returns even 1 result.